 Shake out the Dirt

-To deep clean a smaller wool area rug, choose a sunny, good weather day.
+To deep clean a smaller wool area rug, choose a sunny, moderate day.
 Take the rug outside and hang it over a sturdy clothesline, porch railing or a couple of solid chairs.
-Use a broom, tennis racket, or rug beater to hit the rug all over to loosen deeply embedded dirt.
+Use a broom, tennis racket or rug beater to hit the rug all over to loosen deeply embedded dirt.

 This is the time to remove the rug pad and give it a good shake outside and clean the flooring under the rug.

 Spread the rug flat on your deck, patio or a clean tarp with the wrong side up.
 Vacuum it well.
 Turn the rug over and vacuum the other side.
 If you don't have an outside spot, use your kitchen floor, garage, or any dry area.

 Mix a Gentle Detergent Solution

 Use a gentle detergent like Woolite to clean your wool rug safely.
 Fill a large bucket with cool water and add one to two tablespoons of detergent (or your homemade wool wash and mix well.
 Fill a second bucket with clean cool water.

 Starting at one end of the rug, dip a sponge into the detergent and water solution and begin sponging at one end of the rug.
 Work in a grid of about three feet by three feet and sponge on the cleaning solution using gentle pressure.
 Rinse out the sponge frequently as the soil is transferred from the rug.
-Do not over wet or saturate the fibers.
+Do not over-wet the fibers.
 Wool is very absorbent and can take a long time to dry.

-Use the sponge to "rinse" the area you've cleaned with the plain water.
-Do not skip this step because any detergent left in the fibers will actually attract more soil.
+Dip a clean sponge in fresh water to "rinse" the area you've cleaned by dabbing it in each section.
+Do not skip this step because any detergent left in the fibers will attract more soil.

 Blot the cleaned area with old towels to absorb any excessive moisture.
 Move to a new section and repeat the steps until the entire surface of the rug has been cleaned.